(Last chance deadline: March 21, 2022)

-Contributors will be notified via e-mail by 31 October, 2019 regarding presentation acceptance.
-Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference by 1 March 2020 to be included in the conference.
+We are planning to do a continuous review of new abstracts.
+Contributors will be notified as soon as possible via e-mail by regarding presentation acceptance.
+Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference (early registration ends March 31 2022) to be included in the conference program.

 To promote broad participation, an individual may not appear as first author on more than one submission and will not be accepted for more than two submissions.
 The only exception to these rules will be authors who also submit a proposal for a different project to the “Mobilizing Positive Psychology in SLA” pre-conference.

-Proposals will contain the names of all presenters, a title (maximum 100 characters), a summary (up to 50 words), end with"[summary]" and insert a blank line, then add the full abstract (to a maximum 250 words, for a total of 300 words*).
+Proposals will contain the names of all presenters, a title (maximum 100 characters), a summary (up to 50 words at the beginning of the abstract), and the full abstract (to a maximum 250 words, for a total of 300 words).
+Please label the summary and abstract separately, as shown below.
 There are additional requirements for symposium proposals, detailed information for submitting a symposium is presented below.
 Provide also 3 or more keywords to help the organizers group the presentations for the conference program.
+For pre-conference abstracts only, please add "(Pre)" to the beginning of the title.

 Paper sessions are oral presentations, followed by a discussion with the audience.
 Papers will be organized into 25-minute slots.
 Suggested presentation length is 15-20 minutes, with time for audience question and interaction.